 |Assessment type||Unit of assessment||Weighting|

 For the MCQ exam an alternative exam will be set.
-For the presentation the students will be able to present their work at a later date.
+For the practical assessment and presentation the students will be able to complete this at a later date.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Their ability to present a clear outline of specific injury aetiology, assessment and treatment modalities as well as display an understanding of an interdisciplinary approach to rehabilitation based on specific case studies provided.
+• Their ability to present a clear outline of specific injury etiology, assessment and treatment modalities as well as display an understanding of an interdisciplinary approach to rehabilitation based on specific case studies provided.

 Thus, the summative assessment for this module consists of: